Digital-Methods-HASS/AU716211_Salling_Pedersen_Mathias/README.md

 - Download or clone the repository

-- Open the .Rproj file in RStudio
+- Open the Human Cargo file in RStudio

-- Run the script located in /Scripts
+- Run the script

 - The visualizations and outputs will be generated automatically